vmware/container-service-extension/docs/cse3_1/CSE_SERVER_MANAGEMENT.md

 tail -f /tmp/FILENAME.out
 tail -f /tmp/FILENAME.err
 ```
-<a name="cse30-upgrade-cmd"></a>
+<a name="cse31-upgrade-cmd"></a>
-### CSE 3.0 Upgrade Command
+### CSE 3.1 Upgrade Command

-CSE 3.0 has been architecturally redesigned to leverage the latest features of
-Cloud Director 10.2 like Defined entity framework and placement policies.
-The new
-command `cse upgrade` has been introduced in CSE 3.0 to make the old
-environment fully forward compatible with the latest technologies used in
-CSE 3.0.
-Any previous version of CSE can be directly upgraded to CSE 3.0 using
-`cse upgrade` command.

 The command `cse upgrade` must be run to ensure the environment is forward
 compatible with CSE 3.0.
-The below steps will be performed during the upgrade.
+Few or all of the below steps will be performed based
+on the VCD version CSE 3.1 is configured with.

 * Delete old compute policies in the environment: untag old templates with
 existing compute policies, unpublish existing compute policies from the